Does your lab glass meet any of the following criteria, is it or does it?

-- Potentially contaminated with hazardous materials
+- have potential contamination with hazardous materials

-- Contains fixed tissues
+- contain fixed tissues

-- Cannot be defaced
+- cannot be defaced

 If yes, submit your glass as hazardous waste.
 For more information and to submit, visit: Hazardous Waste Disposal.

-Non-hazardous medical sharps, including unused items like needles, scalpels, and lancets, can pose a safety risk to the public and should never be disposed of in regular trash.
+Non-contaminated medical sharps, including unused items like needles, scalpels, and lancets, can pose a safety risk to the public and should never be disposed of in regular trash.
 To ensure proper safety measures, these sharps are treated as hazardous chemical waste.

 For detailed disposal instructions and further information, please visit: Sharps Contaminated with Chemical Waste Disposal.

-Non-hazardous pipettes can be recycled or disposed of in regular trash.
+Non-contaminated pipettes can be recycled or disposed of in regular trash.
 However, care should be taken with pipette tips to ensure they do not pose a puncture risk when handling waste bags.
 If there's a risk of puncture, pipette tips, such as serological pipettes, should be placed in a cardboard box or other sturdy container to ensure safe disposal.

 Recycling Resources